In the Department of Consumer Protection this class is accountable for planning, organizing and directing the programs of a division.

 relevant state and federal laws, statutes, regulations, policies and procedures;

 MINIMUM QUALIFICATIONS - GENERAL EXPERIENCE

 Ten (10) years of experience in consumer protection laws and regulations or gaming laws and regulations performing duties in regulation monitoring, policy enforcement, issuance of licenses, inspection, auditing or investigation.

-This replaces the existing specification in the class of Consumer Protection Division Director in Salary Group MP 65 approved effective April 6, 2012.
+This replaces the existing specification for the class of Consumer Protection Division Director in Salary Group MP 65 approved effective April 6, 2012.
 (Revised to add Acknowledgement section and modify content) Final No. 22-007